MaelAstruc/stata_match/README.md

 	* this also implies that the checks are done after all the data is generated
 	* this might be an issue for large datasets where you wait a long time
 	* add the 'noerror' parameter to keep the partial results
+* check_levelsof does not check for overlaping conditions
+	* Doing this with final data and dummies is computationally expensive
+	* The last branch is the one that matters if there are collisions
+	* Just like replace if statements

 ## Futhermore